xcbhx/maybelline/README.md

 ## Description

-Maybelline makeup provides its clients with exclusive products that bring joy to their everyday lives by enhancing our client's features with lipstick, mascara, foundation, and so on.
-As you browse, you will see various products that suit your style.
+The Maybelline makeup website, a mockup, offers its customers exclusive products designed to enhance their everyday lives.
+Explore a range of items, including lipstick, mascara, foundation, and more, that perfectly complement your style as you browse the site.

 </div>